Shikha0014/Restaurant-Management-System/README.md

 manage orders efficiently.

 ## Project Objectives
-● Display an organized menu for customers.
+● Display an organized menu for customers.<br>
-● Handle food ordering in a user-friendly, interactive way.
+● Handle food ordering in a user-friendly, interactive way.<br>
 ● Automatically calculate the total bill based on ordered items and generate a receipt.

 ## Data Collection
 The (new_age_indian_cafe_menu.csv) is a random CSV file generated using the new age technology of the large language model.
-In this two varieties of LLMs were used to create the data, ● ChatGPT
+In this two varieties of LLMs were used to create the data,<br>
+● ChatGPT<br>
 ● ClaudeAI

 ## Key Features and Functionalities
-● Menu Display: The view_menu() function reads a CSV file (new_age_indian_cafe_menu.csv) and displays the menu in a formatted table using the tabulate library.
+● Menu Display: The view_menu() function reads a CSV file (new_age_indian_cafe_menu.csv) and displays the menu in a formatted table using the tabulate library.<br>
 ● Order Processing: The order() function enables customers to add items to their order by entering item names.
-It includes input validation to manage incorrect entries and allows modifications to the order.
+It includes input validation to manage incorrect entries and allows modifications to the order.<br>
 ● Billing System: Upon completing the order, the system calculates the total cost, includes service tax and generates a final bill.
 It also displays itemized details for clarity.

 ## Technical Specifications
 ### Libraries Used:
-○ pandas: Handles data from the CSV menu file.
+○ pandas: Handles data from the CSV menu file.<br>
-○ tabulate: Formats menu and billing outputs into readable tables.
+○ tabulate: Formats menu and billing outputs into readable tables.<br>
 ○ warnings: Suppresses terminal warnings to maintain a clean user experience.
 ### Data Structure:
-○ MENU: A global variable storing the restaurant's menu data.
+○ MENU: A global variable storing the restaurant's menu data.<br>
 ○ ORDER: A global list storing items selected by the customer.